It's Time! Signs of Going Into Labor

 How Do You Know When You're in Labor?

 Like most first time mothers, I was unsure how I was to know if I was in labor or not.
-I knew that most women suffer from severe contractions as they go through labor, but like pregnancy, every woman experiences it differently.
+I knew that most women suffer from severe contractions as they go through labor, but every woman has different experiences.
 I asked family and friends who have had children within the last two years, but as I expected, they all had different takes on it.
 I just wanted a list of signs to watch out for, but instead I got their personal opinions.
 So I took to researching and thought I'd share my findings and personal experience with other first timers.

 There are many signs that will tell you that you're close to going into labor.
 As I mentioned earlier, every woman is different.
 So if you don't experience some of the signs or if you experience them differently from how I describe them, don't worry, it's not a bad thing.
 Like pregnancy, labor and childbirth is very personal.
 My labor story will not be the same as yours.
 Even my future labor and delivery stories will be different.